by Karen Doniere

 3).
 Our mistakes make us human.

 Making mistakes on life’s journey is what makes us human.
 It also provides newfound wisdom.
 For example, remember when you first learned how to ride a bike but you couldn’t balance it right?
 Did you fall at least once?
 Did you get hurt, and did you learn from it?
-If you made the mistake of falling a couple of times while learning to ride a bike, it simply means that you have an experience to share that someone else may not have, and you were self-taught.
+If you made the mistake of falling a couple of times while learning to ride a bike, it simply means that you have the experience to share that someone else may not have, and you were self-taught.
 It’s that simple.
-Our mistakes teach us what we need to know, and make us human and unique.
+Our mistakes teach us what we need to know and make us human and unique.
 Although we may have to cope with the results of those mistakes, if we’ve learned something valuable from them, they can make us beautiful and wise.

-In the big scheme of things, does it really matter if you learned the hard way about how to be a great neighbor, or you learned from someone else’s experiences?
+In the big scheme of things, does it really matter if you learned the hard way about how to be a great neighbor, or if you learned from someone else’s experiences?
 It doesn’t matter and you deserve to stop living in the past.
 Here’s a little trick I learned a few years ago by trial and error: when any negative feelings from the past resurface about a mistake you’ve made, allow yourself 10 – 15 minutes to acknowledge it.
 Set a timer if you have to.
 Then, say goodbye and continue on with your day.
 It may sound weird at first, but this acknowledgment trick works well for me.

 In his article, How To Break Free of The Past published in Psychology Today, Dr. Alex Lickerman states that “we can’t change our past but we can change our attitude about it.”
 Dr. Lickerman also says this: “We can do this by finding a way to create value out of events we judged as harmful.
 If we can genuinely utilize past events as springboards for growth, reinterpreting them into positive events that may have been traumatic but which were actually required for our development, we can free ourselves from the pain associated with our memories of them.”